alwaysbyx/e2e-DR-learning/README.md

 - Results: Contain 10 random generated data: data1-data10.
 Figures and post-processing data also in this folder.
 - data_generation.py: generate random ground truth parameters.
 Random select dates in real-time price data to generate true dispatch data for training and validation.
 - main.py: using OptNet to learn parameters with training data, check validation loss with learned parameters.
-- MLP.py: baseline, using two-layer forward ReLU network, return validation losses of differet data and iteration numbers.
+- MLP.py: baseline, using three-layer forward ReLU network, return validation losses of differet data and iteration numbers.
 - plot.py: make figures for energy storage models.
 - post_processing.py: using differernt iteration numbers OptNet learned parameters to calculate validation loss.
 - utils.py: functions used in other scripts.